Skip to content

 The menu view controller

-The full view controller is ~340 lines, most of it standard UIKit plumbing.
-Here’s the shape: init sets .overFullScreen (so the presenting VC’s view stays visible behind a 40% black scrim) and .crossDissolve (a subtle fade, not a sheet slide). setupView() adds the dimming background, a rounded container with shadow, and a tap gesture for dismissal — handleBackgroundTap hit-tests against containerView.frame, so tapping inside the menu doesn’t accidentally close it. setupMenuItems() loops through items, inserting separators between them.
+The full view controller is ~340 lines, mostly layout and presentation setup. init sets .overFullScreen (so the presenting VC’s view stays visible behind a 40% black scrim) and .crossDissolve (a subtle fade, not a sheet slide). setupView() adds the dimming background, a rounded container with shadow, and a tap gesture for dismissal — handleBackgroundTap hit-tests against containerView.frame, so tapping inside the menu doesn’t accidentally close it. setupMenuItems() loops through items, inserting separators between them.
 And handleItemTap dismisses first, then fires the action in the completion block — this matters if the action presents another modal, because UIKit won’t let you present on top of a VC that’s mid-dismissal.

 The two pieces worth reading inline are the item builder and the positioning logic.
 For the complete implementation, see the sample project on GitHub.